 For over twenty years, Eric has developed innovative solutions to address problems in urban planning, community and economic development, and criminal justice.
-He is a trusted advisor to elected officials, senior government staff, and not-for-profit executives in New York and nationally.
+He is a trusted advisor to elected officials, senior government staff, leading foundations, and not-for-profit executives in New York and nationally.

 Before founding Bennett Midland, Eric served as a senior policy advisor to New York City Mayor Michael Bloomberg.
 In this capacity, he developed initiatives that strengthened New York’s public safety policies, contributing to a historic drop in crime.
-Prior to working in the Mayor’s Office, Eric was a founding director of the Center for Court Innovation, a public and private partnership that promotes new thinking about how courts and communities solve difficult problems like addiction, quality-of-life crime, domestic violence, and child neglect.
+Prior to working in the Mayor’s Office, Eric was a founding director of the Center for Court Innovation, a public-private partnership that promotes new thinking about how courts and communities solve difficult problems like addiction, quality-of-life crime, domestic violence, and child neglect.

 Eric serves on the board of directors of Transit Center and the Center for an Urban Future.
 Eric holds a Master’s degree in Urban Planning from the University of California, Los Angeles.